lbagic/styles/README.md

 Sass utility-oriented framework with helper functions for writing more concise and organized code.
+Uses placeholder selectors to limit css footprint to only used classes.

 ## Installation